The supplement everyone has heard of, creatine is widely embraced by bodybuilders, because of its affordability, versatility and effectiveness.

 However, the full spectrum of creatine advantages is best realised when combined with regular exercise, particularly high-intensity activities that tap into its energy-boosting properties.

-Summary: benefits of creatine
+Summary: Creatine benefits

 It is clear that creatine is an effective supplement and can provide benefits well beyond those of growth and strength gains.
 Chances are, your training could benefit on some level from this supplement.
 So you might as well try it.